keltia/books-utils/README.md

 `-d ALL` lists all books.

+To post directly into a pastebin, install the `pastebin` gem and use

+    newer-than -dYYYY-MM-DD | pastebin -p -f - -n 'New books from YYYY-MM-DD.' -e 7D

 ## Output formats

 The default is a simple space-delimited output, suited for cut&paste.
 You can